dmnjuguna1/Python-Class/README.md

 # Python-Class
-This is a small change in python class
+This is a collection of small projects that I did while learning python